lepture/authlib/docs/flask/oauth2.rst

 .. meta::
     :description: How to create an OAuth 2.0 server in Flask with Authlib.
         And understand how OAuth 2.0 works.
+Authlib has all built-in grant types for you.

 In this section, we will learn how to create an OAuth 2.0 server in Flask.
 An OAuth 2.0 provider contains two servers: